Beautiful Plants For Your Interior

 After you have ensured that your Box Joint pieces fit together snugly, using glue helps ensure their permanence.
 Fortunately, gluing up Box Joints is a simple process.
 However, adequate preparation and the right technique will go a long way in making sure that the joint is strong and stable.

-See also How To Change Your Table Saw Blade In 5 Easy Steps
+See also How To Make A Simple Crosscut Sled For Your Table Saw

 Firstly, apply wood glue, spreading it evenly across the joint’s surfaces with a disposable brush.
 Once the surfaces are well-coated, squeeze your workpieces together, allowing the glue to spread as you clamp.
 Furthermore, your choice of clamp is crucial in the glue-up process.
 You will need a clamp that can exert sufficient pressure to pull the Box Joint together, closing any gaps that might have resulted from handsaw cutting.